 Baby wraps and slings are usually a long piece of fabric with special features that can be wrapped around you and your baby, tying you both together.
 In general, a baby sling doesn't have clips, buckles or buttons like other baby carriers, but, if tied correctly, they are super secure and your baby will love being in it (and it'll leave your hands free).
 They're also a good option for a newborn baby or premature baby as they allow for a snugger fit.

 Best baby wraps loved by our mum testers:

 - FreeRider Baby Carrier Wrap

 - Je Porte Mon Bébé, The Basic

-Babywearing is also a simple way to bond with your baby and get oxytocin, also known as the love hormone, flowing through both of your bodies.
+Baby wearing is also a simple way for mums and dads to bond with their baby and get oxytocin, also known as the love hormone, flowing through both of your bodies.
 When you’re pottering about at home, maximise this by undoing your shirt under the sling so your baby’s skin is directly against yours.
 You’ll soon find a way to safely do up a few buttons and tuck your shirt securely into the sling in case the postman knocks.

 How to use your baby sling wrap safely

 Your baby sling needs to be tight, keeping you and your baby closely attached, but you need to be able to check on your baby regularly to ensure they are comfortable.
 Try 'the kiss test': if you can kiss your baby’s head, you are in the right position.
 The best position for your baby is on your chest, and with good support for their back, neck, and hips.

 Baby slings are especially good and safe for newborns as they offer closer contact with you so they feel safe and snuggled and happy while you are free to get on with doing other activities at home or out and about.